 Garments which contain unstable dyes, such as denim blue jeans or brightly colored cotton items, may discolor the dryer interior.
-If you want to remove stains from dryer drum, use powdered laundry detergent.
+To remove stains from dryer drum, use powdered laundry detergent.

 Make a paste with detergent and very warm water.

 Apply paste to a soft cloth and scrub area until all excess dye is removed.